Natural Remedies for Lyme Disease

 - Stem cell transplantation

-Currently no research is available to prove the efficacy of these treatments and in some patients, the treatments may be more harmful.
+Currently, no research is available to prove the efficacy of these treatments.
+In some patients, the treatments may be more harmful.

 New therapeutic options pave the way for clinical research to help patients with persistent Lyme disease.
 Newer therapeutic options may help people with chronic symptoms caused by persistent bacteria that have not been killed by conventional antibiotic treatment.

 Natural treatments may also interact with other medications or supplements a person is taking and could be harmful.
-It is necessary to check with the doctor first before trying any natural treatments as they can help a person avoid any risky medication interactions.
-The doctor would help confirm whether the medications or supplements that a person is currently taking will cause interaction with the natural treatment that a person is interested in trying.
+It is necessary to check with the doctor first before trying any natural treatments, as they can help a person avoid any risky medication interactions.
+The doctor would help confirm whether the medications or supplements that a person is currently taking will interact with the natural treatment that a person is interested in trying.

 References